 Dirt and grime are leather’s arch-nemeses.
-Keep your boots spry and healthy by following our four easy steps.
+Keep your boots clean by following these four easy steps.
 This is how to clean leather boots the right way.

 - A bowl of hot water